Frequently Asked Questions

 The privacy of the parties is a priority to Michigan Tech.
 However, sometimes, limited information must be disclosed in order to fully investigate a complaint.
-If you are concerned about confidentiality, discuss this issue with the Title IX Coordinator.
+If you are concerned about confidentiality, you may want to seek confidential assistance or discuss this issue with the Title IX Coordinator.

 What if I want to remain anonymous?